WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 #### Ramping up to avoid throttling

 The _Auto Scaling_ takes time to catch up, it's not perfect.
 When you have some scripts that perform a lot of operations, add logic so that the writes are spread and increase gradually.

 #### Update the _Provisioned Capacity_ settings before a big spike

 Usually done before big events that are very profitable for your business.
-In such critical moments, it's better to burn a bit more on a database, than to crash because of the load.
+In such critical moments, it's better to burn a bit more on a database, than to crash because of the load. **After switching to _Provisioned Capacity_ you can switch back to the _On Demand_ billing mode**.
+[Source](https://youtu.be/KbNH_VIbqJU?t=1845).

+All of this is called _pre-warming_ the database.

 ## Data integrity